Presenting with focus is key the key to presentation success

 The prerequisite to ensuring you craft and deliver a memorable presentation to any audience is focus.
-At Mindful Presenter we believe that there is only one thing you need to focus on; how you want your audience to feel.
+At Mindful Presenter we believe that the one thing we need to focus on more is; how we want our audience to feel.

-We’ve been presenting to each other in one form or another since the beginning of time and most people think it’s an extremely complex thing to excel at.
+We’ve been presenting to each other in one form or another since the beginning of time.
+Many people think it’s an extremely complex thing to excel at.

 Where do I start?